artis3n/personal-wiki-infra/README.md

 - `aws_region`: The AWS region to deploy to.
 Defaults to `us-east-2`.
 - `disk_size`: The size of the root volume for the wiki server.
 Defaults to `15` GB, which should be plenty.
 I would caution setting it to `10` GB or less if you are going to include images or files like audio/video.
 The OS will take up most of that.

-There are other variables liked in `packer/wiki.pkr.hcl` which you can peruse as well.
+There are other variables in `packer/wiki.pkr.hcl` which you can peruse as well.

 7. You are now ready to run this project.